-A few months ago, I had the chance to interview Evangeline Lilly who plays The Wasp in Ant-man and the Wasp.
-I congratulated her on being the first female Marvel superhero ever included in the film title of any movie in the Marvel Cinematic Universe.
+A few months ago, I interviewed Evangeline Lilly, who plays The Wasp in Ant-man and the Wasp.
+I congratulated her for being the first female Marvel superhero ever included in the film title of any movie in the Marvel Cinematic Universe.
 I also pressed her just a bit to see if she thought the rumor of an all female superhero movie could possibly be in the works for the MCU.

 1. The Scarlet Witch

 By far, she is one of the most powerful superheroes in the Marvel world.
 Her powers entail warping and altering reality.
 Despite being the daughter of the villain Magneto, she switched allegiance and now fights alongside the Avengers.

 2. Black Widow

 Natasha Romanoff was once a great enemy of Iron Man.
 She was the daughter of a KGB agent and had once undergone a secret black widow program that not only brainwashed her but turned her into a spy.
 But she defected from that movement, and she now spends time doing good trying to make up for the wrongs she did.

 Janet Van Dyne or Wasp was played by Evangeline Lilly in Ant-Man and The Wasp.
 She was the daughter of the brilliant Hank Pym thought the original Wasp was Van Dyne’s mother.
 In the comics, Wasp was also a founding member of the Avengers.

 Shuri, played by Letitia Wright, is Black Panther’s brilliant sister, notably the smartest person in the Marvel universe.
 She is also trained as a Black Panther and in the comic books, has had to step in as the Black Panther when T’Challa becomes incapable.
 Like…I don’t know…If he were to become dusted for example?